lynnfaraday/aresmush.com/tutorials/code/tinker.md

 2. Edit the code to do what you want and save it.
 3. Type `tinker` in-game to run the code.

+{% tip %}
-{% include tip.html content="Coders who prefer to edit code in the server shell can edit  <code>aresmush/plugins/tinker/commands/tinker_cmd.rb</code>  then reload the code using  <code>load tinker</code>  in-game." %}
+Coders who prefer to edit code in the server shell can edit  <code>aresmush/plugins/tinker/commands/tinker_cmd.rb</code>  then reload the code using  <code>load tinker</code>  in-game.
+{% endtip %}

 ## Tinkering Examples

 Let's say you wanted to write a quick code snippet to find all the characters who are 30 years or older.
 All you need to do is modify the `handle` method to find those characters and emit their names to you.

+{% note %}
-{% include note.html content="This example only shows the handle method, but you still need all the rest of the code in the file too." %}
+This example only shows the handle method, but you still need all the rest of the code in the file too.
+{% endnote %}

 For example: